Pixate/pixate-freestyle-ios/README.md

 ### Migrating from Pixate Framework

-If you are coming from the previous Pixate Framework, you’ll only need to make a few changes, namely updating your imports to use ‘PixateFreestyle’ and updating your initialization method in your main.m.
+If you are migrating from the Pixate Framework, you’ll only need to make a few changes, namely updating your imports to use ‘PixateFreestyle’ and updating your initialization method in your main.m.

 In terms of your ‘#import” lines, just update them to read as follows: